unsaved/eslint-plugin-sn/README.md

 ## Supported ServiceNow scriptlet types
 A "default" alt is the one that will be used if no alt is specified to an invocation of snLint (or a programmatic call to snLint.lintFile without specifying an alt).
 (The default is set by virtue of being the first member of the ootbTables and customTables mappings).

+Special simplification when a table supports just one alt.
+These are clearly distinguished by the supported alt value being "all".
+As "all" is the only alt for these tables, it is always the default alt.
+Consequently, when calling snLint for any single-alt/"all" table, calling with no alt (undefined) is the same thing as specifying "all".

+Alt **global-es12** is being added with minor version 3.19.
+This supports global scope scripts with the "Turn on ECMAScript 2021 (ES12) mode" toggle on.
+Non-global legacy scopes use the scoped-es12 for the same purpose.
+Integration developers can query table sys_es_latest_script to programmatically determine the current setting of the toggle.
+N.b. as of 2025-12-19 the toggle doesn't work as has no effect on sysauto_scripts due to PRB1971520, so for now you shouldn't use global-es12 for sysauto_scripts.

 ### Supported Now
 Alphabetically.
 If .fieldname is not specified for a table, then the field is "script".